LOCAL RULES FOR SADDLEBROOKE RANCH GOLF COURSE – Revised 5-18

 EMBEDDED BALL: Through the green, a ball that is embedded in its own pitch mark in the ground, other than sand, may be lifted without penalty, cleaned and dropped as near as possible to where it lay but not nearer the hole.
 “Through the green” is the whole area of the course except a) the teeing ground and the putting green of the hole being played; and b) all hazards on the course.

-STONES IN BUNKERS: Stones are movable obstructions and Rule 24-1 applies.
+STONES IN BUNKERS are movable obstructions.
+Rule 24-1 applies.
 If the ball moves while removing the stones, it must be replaced, without penalty, providing the movement is directly attributed to the removal of the stones.

-FRENCH DRAINS: These drains are immovable obstructions and Rule 24-2 applies.
-If a player's stance, ball or swing interfers with the gravel associated with these drains known as Spider Arms may take relief.
+FRENCH DRAINS are immovable obstructions.
+Rule 24-2 applies.
 The player may lift the ball and drop it, without penalty, within one club-length of and not nearer the hole than the nearest point of relief.

 AERATION HOLES: Through the green a ball that comes to rest in or on an aeration hole or “slice” may be lifted without penalty, cleaned and dropped as near as possible to the spot where it lay but not nearer the hole.
 The ball when dropped must first strike a part of the course through the green.

-On the putting green, a ball that come to rest in or on an aeration hole or “slice” may be placed at the nearest spot not nearer the hole that avoids the situation.
+On the putting green, a ball that comes to rest in or on an aeration hole or “slice” may be placed at the nearest spot not nearer the hole that avoids the situation.